 Market Research & Marketing Victoria International Marina (2008-09)

 Wave Point Consulting prepared the marketing and pricing strategy report for the creation of a new destination superyacht marina in the Pacific Northwest.
 Darryl Anderson provided effective communications during public consultation events such as open houses.
 Business Issue: Wave Point Consulting documented the unique demand and supply characteristics of the BC marketplace thereby reducing project investment risk and helping to ensure the project was aligned with customer needs.
 Thus, making it a more attractive business opportunity for equity investors and more secure for issuers of corporate loans during the construction and operating phase.

 Navigating the Eddies in the Maritime Leisure Transport Sector in British Columbia (2010)

 As an independent researcher, Mr. Darryl Anderson of Wave Point Consulting co-wrote the terms of reference, developed study methodology and completed the report.
-Business Issue: the objective of the report was to highlight significant developments in British Columbia’s maritime leisure transport sector from a demand and supply side perspective along with the trends and factors influencing each of the sector’s main participants.
-Client value-added: the identification of the structural changes that have occurred in each segment of the market that need to be considered in tourism market development efforts.
+The objective of the report was to highlight significant developments in British Columbia’s maritime leisure transport sector from a demand and supply side perspective along with the trends and factors influencing each of the sector’s main participants.
+The identification of the structural changes that have occurred in each segment of the cruise port, ferry inustry and mega-yacht segement of market were porfiled so that their need could be considered in tourism market development efforts.
 Conclusions and specific recommendations on how to encourage further innovation to help contribute to sustainable growth of the maritime leisure transport sector rounded out the discussion.